 Bit by bit, McMorris draws the reader into this beautiful, graceful, yet painful and shameful story.
 One of the things that touched me most was learning that Japanese orphans who had been adopted by Caucasian-American families, were taken from those parents and placed in orphanages at the camps.
 The psychological toll on those children who had then lost parents twice, must have made for some very damaged, resentful, and angry young adults (my opinion).
 Maddie, like many real-life Caucasian citizens who couldn’t bear to be separated from their loved ones, gave up her plans for Julliard, and volunteered to go into the camps, too.

 Based on a compilation of true events from couples and families who were interned at war relocation camps in the western U.S., Bridge of Scarlet Leaves was well-researched, and beautifully written with characters who seemed to step off the page It is a haunting story with well-developed characters who will stay with you long after you have finished reading.
-A reviewer from Kirkus Reviews called this book, “A sweeping yet intimate novel that will please both romantics and lovers of American history.”
-I couldn’t agree more.
+Whether you are a history buff or a romanticist, you will enjoy this story.